saeedkhaki92/text-generation-Trax/README.md

 - numpy
 - random

 Trax is an end-to-end library for deep learning that focuses on clear code and speed.
 It is actively used and maintained in the Google Brain team.
 It is faster than Tensorflow and Pytorch and also the codes are more clear.
+It also supprts both TPUs and GPUs.

 ## Dataset